poult-lab/daily-word/english_words_ learning.md

 [noun] Only 10% of the population are now practising Christians.

 "a person who believes in the teachings of Jesus Christ or has been baptized in a Christian church"

+11.Muslim /ˈmʊzlɪm/

+[n] A Muslim is someone who believes in Islam and lives according to its rules.

+"a person whose religion is Islam"